Alimony in Nevada702 565-4335

-Spousal Support, or as it is more commonly known, Alimony, is a top concern for many of our potential clients that are considering divorce.
-As an expert family law Practice, we are an important resource for families in need of a child custody attorney.
-Although there is no magic formula for determining Alimony, the statute provides guidelines to the Court in making Spousal Support determinations.
+Spousal support, or as it is more commonly known, alimony, is a top concern for many of our potential clients that are considering divorce.
+As an expert family law practice, we are an important resource for families in need of an alimony attorney.
+Although there is no magic formula for determining alimony, the statute provides guidelines to the court in making spousal support determinations.

-An experienced Alimony attorney can relieve the stress of coping with a complex and often confusing system.
-For purposes of discussion, we will refer to amounts awarded during the pendency of the action as Spousal Support and any post-divorce continuing payment as Alimony.
+An experienced alimony attorney can relieve the stress of coping with a complex and often confusing system.
+For purposes of discussion, we will refer to amounts awarded during the case as spousal support and any post-divorce continuing payment as alimony.

 If you have questions or need assistance with a family law matter in the Las Vegas, Nevada area, contact our office at 702.565.4335 and set up a consultation with one of our experienced spousal support lawyers.